Hartest Primary School

 We value the opportunities to share with parents / carers information about their child’s learning, progress and personal development.

 Your child will receive an interim report and an annual report each year.
 We provide the opportunity for parent / carers to meet with their child’s teachers during the autumn and spring terms at consultation evenings.

-All parents and carers are able to book an appointment to discuss their child at any point during the year by contacting Mrs Prickett in Reception.
+Parents and carers are able to book an after school appointment to discuss their child by contacting Mrs Miller in Reception.

 Reading Diary: In addition to recording when you read with your child, we encourage parents / carers to use this diary as another option for two way dialogue between home and school.